thomas-mangin/vyos-documentation/docs/configuration/loadbalancing/haproxy.rst

   Specify facility and level for logging.
   For an explanation on :ref:`syslog_facilities` and :ref:`syslog_severity_level` see tables in syslog configuration section.

+.. cfgcmd:: set load-balancing haproxy timeout check <seconds>

+  Set the timeout in seconds for established connections.
+  Value range 1-3600 seconds.
+Default is 5 seconds.

+.. cfgcmd:: set load-balancing haproxy timeout client <seconds>

+  Set the maximum inactivity time on the client side.
+  Value range 1-3600 seconds.
+Default is 50 seconds.

+.. cfgcmd:: set load-balancing haproxy timeout connect <seconds>

+  Set the maximum time to wait for a connection attempt to a server to succeed.
+  Value range 1-3600 seconds.
+Default is 10 seconds.

+.. cfgcmd:: set load-balancing haproxy timeout server <seconds>

+  Set the maximum inactivity time on the server side.
+  Value range 1-3600 seconds.
+Default is 50 seconds.

 Health checks
 =============